krimuru9336/AI5109-Distributed-Applications/CampusChat-Android-Studio/README.md

-# Distributed Applications - Final Project: "CampusChat: Android Chat Application" \n By Mohammed Amine Malloul
+# Distributed Applications - Final Project: "CampusChat: Android Chat Application" By Mohammed Amine Malloul

 ## Overview
 CampusChat is an Android-based chat application designed for easy and efficient communication within campus communities.
 Utilizing Firebase for database management and user authentication, the application supports text and multimedia messaging in a user-friendly environment.